mittrayash/The-Creative-Key---Exceptional-Website-Template/README.md

 # The-Creative-Key---Exceptional-Website-Template
 An exquisite website template with beautifully designed and strongly implemented code.
 This website uses PHP for back-end purposes.

 This is a complete website template with back-end and front-end integrated into php files.
 The website has been built for smooth customer experience and it integrates blogs using Wordpress.
+Also, since this project was made during my internship, I and I was unable to synchronize the project (and a few others) with my github.
+(Given that I recently started using GitHub.

 _Update: Find the website live at: https://thecreativekey.000webhostapp.com/_